Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - DETECTION: recognize and discover fraudolent activity
 - PREVENTION: avoid or reduce frauds (example, enforce 2FA on payments, see PSD2 european regulation)

 These two categories are complementary but they must not be used independently.
 A good fraud detection system is a combination of both.
-Since the fraud evolve also our mechanisms need to evolve (cat and mouse game) new prevention system -> fraudsters adapt -> detection power reduced
+Since the fraud evolve also our mechanisms need to evolve (cat and mouse game).
+new prevention system -> fraudsters adapt -> detection power reduced
 new detection system -> fraudsters adapt -> impacts prevention power